-7. Precedence of opposition proceedings
+7.1 Precedence of opposition proceedings

-The case in which opposition proceedings are already pending when the request for revocation or limitation is filed has been mentioned in X, 2.1.
+The case in which opposition proceedings are already pending when the request for revocation or limitation is filed has been mentioned in D-X, 2.1.
 In the opposite case, i.e. where an opposition is filed while revocation or limitation proceedings are pending, the procedure depends on whether the pending proceedings relate to a request for revocation or for limitation.

 According to Rule 93(2), if the pending proceedings relate to a request for limitation, the Examining Division will terminate those proceedings and order the reimbursement of the limitation fee.
-If the requester has already paid the fee referred to in Rule 95(3) (see X, 5), this fee will also be refunded.
+The limitation procedure is terminated on the day the decision on the limitation procedure is handed over to the internal EPO postal service.
+If the requester has already paid the fee referred to in Rule 95(3) (see D-X, 5), this fee will also be refunded.
 The opposition procedure will then continue in the normal manner.